mikelevins/bard/docs/bard.md

 A procedure.
 A callable object that executes some code when applied to arguments.
 Methods are the basic tools in Bard for computing results.

+The operator `^` can also be spelled `method`:

+    (method (x y) (+ x y))

+In some cases code is clearer when you use the name `method`; in others, when you use `^`.
+The two operators are identical; use whichever one makes your code easier to read.

+The first argument after the `^` or `method` is a list of formal parameters.
+Everything after the parameter list is the **body** of the method.
+When you apply a method to some arguments, Bard binds the argument values to the parameters and then evaluates the expressions in the body one after another.
+It returns the value (or values) of the last expression evaluated.

 **Function**

     (function  -> List)